topbitdu/repres-hyper_text/ROADMAP.md

 4. Script partial
 5. Style partial

+## v1.0.1
+1. Improve the Script partial to load jQuery v2.2.3 by default
+2. Improve the Style partial to load Font Awesome v4.6.3 by default
+3. Improve the Style partial to load Font Awesome v3.5.2 by default

 ## v1.1
-1. Improv the Script partial to load jQuery v2.2.3 by default.

-## v1.2
 1. Improve the Meta partial